Dr. Kim Major-Ford, PsyD, M.S.Ed

 Social Worker

-Ms. Johnson is the Program Coordinator for the GSU4U program which connects students to support services on-campus as well as within the community and represents GSU as the House Liaison with the Illinois Board of Higher Education.
+Ms. Johnson is the Program Coordinator for the GSU4U program which connects students to support services on-campus as well as within the community and represents GovState as the House Liaison with the Illinois Board of Higher Education.

 Angela received her Bachelor of Science degree, majoring in Sociology from Illinois State University in Normal, Illinois.
 She earned her Master of Social Work Degree at Governors State University.
-Upon completion of her Master of Social Work Degree, Angela was inducted into Phi Alpha Honor Society at Governors State University.
+Upon completion of her Master of Social Work Degree, Angela was inducted into the Phi Alpha Honor Society at Governors State University.

 Angela has provided behavioral health services in many settings including Franciscan Health as an Emergency Department Social Worker.
-Angela encompasses over 20 years of experience providing counseling, case management, parenting education and trauma informed care to individuals and families throughout the Chicagoland area.
+Angela encompasses over 20 years of experience providing counseling, case management, parenting education, and trauma-informed care to individuals and families throughout the Chicagoland area.

 Sabrina Roseborough